Lanny Poffo: The Genius (1989–1992)

 Jim Duggan, Mr. Fuji, and The Orient Express.
 That winter he engaged in opening match contests with Dustin Rhodes, Shane Douglas and Jim Brunzell.

 After being on sabbatical for several months, The Genius returned in April 1991, wrestling Greg Valentine, Jim Duggan, and Bret Hart.
 He also participated in the joint WWF/SWS tour and faced Jim Powers on each show.
 On June 26, 1991, he scored a major upset victory in his comeback when he defeated Jim Duggan at a house show in Lansing, MI.
 On the September 7, 1991, edition of WWF Superstars he became the manager of The Beverly Brothers (Mike Enos and Wayne Bloom).
-Unlike during his time Mr. Perfect's manager, he generally remained on the sidelines for much of the remainder of 1991 and wrestled very sporadically.
+Unlike during his time as Mr. Perfect's manager, he generally remained on the sidelines for much of the remainder of 1991 and wrestled very sporadically.

 In December 1991, The Genius teamed with The Beverly Brothers in six-man matches against The Bushwhackers and Jim Neidhart.
 In the 1992 Royal Rumble, he managed The Beverly Brothers to a win over The Bushwhackers.
 He also continued to occasionally wrestle, and picked up a televised win over Brian Costello on the July 6 episode of Prime Time Wrestling and wrestled house show matches against Jim Brunzell, Virgil, and Bob Bradley.
 On the August 28 episode, he teamed with the Beverly Brothers in an unsuccessful effort against The Legion of Doom and Paul Ellering.
 At SummerSlam 92, the Beverlys lost to The Natural Disasters in a WWF Tag Team Championship.
 He continued to manage them until the 1992 Survivor Series before being released in December 1992.

-Late career (1993–1999, 2005–2020)
+Hiatus and return (1993–1994)

 After a six-month break, Poffo returned to action in June 1993 and joined World Wrestling Superstars on a tour of Germany where he was matched against Demolition Ax.
 He worked later that year for the International Championship Wrestling Alliance and wrestled Manny Fernandez, Jeff Bradley, and Brutus Beefcake.
 In December 1993 he appeared for Anvil Promotions and Johnny West, B. Brian Blair, and Al Hardimon.
 On March 12, 1994, he traveled to Brantford, Connecticut, to face The Warlord.

-After a nineteen-month absence, Poffo returned in May 1994 and defeated Koko B. Ware on two house shows in Florida.
+After a nineteen-month absence from the WWF, Poffo returned in May 1994, defeating Koko B. Ware on two house shows in Florida.
 His final WWF match was a loss to Mabel on June 11 at an event in Richmond, Virginia.